Cash Credit Facility

 - CIBIL ratings: If CC is obtained through an unsecured funding option, the borrower will need a creditworthy CIBIL score.

 - Financial record: Most borrowers have to submit specific financial record which varies according to the lending institution and also upon the borrower’s business.

 - There is also a specific requirement of monthly income/ turnover criteria for businesses.

 Note: Eligibility criteria vary from lender to lender.
-The above-mentioned is major used.
+The above-mentioned is a major used.

 1. What is the difference between CC and Loan?

-A lender offers the term-loan at a specific rate of interest.
+A lender offers a term loan at a specific rate of interest.
 It has to be repaid within a specified tenure.
-Whereas, CC facility is short-term finance.
+Whereas, the CC facility is short-term finance.
 It helps to overcome working capital issues.
 The banker specifies a certain limit up to which the borrower can withdraw money.
 He can pay interest only on the used money.

-All the manufacturing and service industries, traders, distributors, companies, partnership firms, LLPs can apply for CC facility.
+All the manufacturing and service industries, traders, distributors, companies, partnership firms, and LLPs can apply for a CC facility.

-3. What is the amount offered by Cash Credit Facility?
+3. What is the amount offered by CC Facility?

 The amount of CC depends upon the drawing power of the borrower.
-DP is calculated by considering the amount of stock, accounts payable and account receivables.
+DP is calculated by considering the amount of stock, accounts payable, and accounts receivables.